ankushpndt/Portfolio/README.md

 # My Portfolio
 -> This is my digital resume.

--> Built my portfolio using HTML and CSS only.
+-> Built the portfolio using HTML and CSS only.

--> Also used font awesome for social icons in footer.
+-> Used font awesome for social icons in the footer.